annicamoi/JS/README.md

 ### JAVASCRIPT SEMESTER 1

-##### This is the basics of Javascript folder of Helsinki Business College Javascript- course of Semester 1 / Spring 2021.
-All course was done via Teams lectures and selfstudy tasks.
+##### Javascript folder of Helsinki Business College JS- course in Semester 1 / Spring 2021.
+Course was done via Teams lectures and selfstudy tasks.

-###### JS folder is divided between two teachers: Margit / Hoang, in order to keep up with the tasks given and lessons learned.
+###### JS folder is divided between two teachers: Margit / Hoang, in order to keep track of the tasks goven.
 The folder is for learning purposes only.

 ###### THEORY FROM: